 In around 2006 many things seemed to come together at once for me to change my direction in the horse industry.
 Up until then I had been committed to raising and training Reining Horses, some of the circumstances that changed that were:

-• My pocket book was not deep enough to be able to afford the level of competitions I enjoyed without winning almost all the time.
+- My pocket book was not deep enough to be able to afford the level of competitions I enjoyed without winning almost all the time.

 One of the last shows my wife and I went to, we took 3 horses showed 5 times, we won 3 classes and placed 2nd and 3rd in the other 2.
 The weekend showing cost us $400 over our winnings, (without fuel and accommodations being counted.)
-Those 2 plaques and one little sliding horse trophy cost a lot to win.
+Those 2 plaques and one little sliding horse trophy cost a lot to win. - The caliber of horse I could afford would not allow me to compete successfully at the larger shows, where the money won could cover a lot of showing.

-I was raising my own horses and buying a few young ones, if they did not end up being the top level horse, I could not afford to go buy a different one for that year.
+I was raising my own horses and buying a few young ones, if they did not end up being the top level horse, I could not afford to go buy a different one for that year. - My wife found dog showing, and switched what she was doing on the weekends.

 I tried going to a few shows by myself, but it was just not the same.